superfly/docs/hiring/working.html.md

 **Fly.io&#39;s comp package is the same everywhere in the world.** We don&#39;t adjust comp for cost-of-living.
 Our comp packages are competitive for the US market.

+## Visa Sponsorship

+We'll do our best, but it's tricky.
+We've got access to some legal resources, but our luck, with H1Bs in particular, hasn't been great.
+Whatever we say about visas, remember that it's USCIS making the decisions, and USCIS has a different definition of "responsive" than we do.

+So the short answer on visa sponsorships is: we'll try, but you should take a job here on the assumption that you'll be working remote indefinitely.

 ## We Prefer Small Teams And Bottom-Up Decisions

 We like single-pizza teams: 3-4 people is a happy number for us.